Probing holography in $p$-adic CFT: Introduction

-Recently inspired by this perspective, Gubser et al. \cite{Gubser1} proposed a toy model of a non-Archimedean version for the Euclidean AdS/CFT correspondence.
+Recently inspired by this perspective, Gubser et al. \cite{Gubser1} and Heydeman et al. \cite{Caltech} proposed a non-Archimedean version of a toy model for the Euclidean AdS/CFT correspondence \cite{Maldacena}.
 In the simplest topology, the usual continuous bulk is replaced by an infinite, symmetric, and homogeneous (i.e., no preferred central vertex) tree of uniform valency $p+1$.
-This tree, known as the {\it Bruhat-Tits tree} (or {\it Bethe lattice}), is expressed as the left coset space
+This tree, known as the \textit{Bruhat-Tits tree} (or \textit{Bethe lattice}), is expressed as the left coset space